Bisoprolol

 • The usual dose of bisoprolol for angina or high blood pressure is 10 milligrams (mg) once a day.

-• If you're taking bisoprolol for heart failure, your doctor will usually start you on a very low dose and increase this slowly over a few months.
+• If you're taking bisoprolol for heart failure, you will usually be started on a very low dose which will be increased slowly over a few months.
 This allows your body to get used to the medicine and reduces side effects.

 • For example, you will be started on 1.25 mg once daily for 1 week, then increased to: